irtnog/salt-states/README.md

 - *testing*, for semi-automated non-production functional, performance, or quality assurance testing;

-- *staging*, for pre-production user acceptance testing; and
+- *staging*, for pre-production user acceptance testing and production deployments; and

 - *production*, managing the configuration of online user-facing services and related resources.